usgpo/cataloging-records/Congressional_Research_Service_Reports/README.md

 >[wlts=CRSREP](https://catalog.gpo.gov/F/?func=find-c&ccl_term=wlts+%3D+%28+CRSREP+%29&local_base=GPO01PUB&x=46&y=10)

-Please send us your feedback and questions about our repository and records by submitting an inquiry in the “Cataloging/Metadata (Policy and Records)” category via [askGPO](https://ask.gpo.gov/s/).
+Please send us your feedback and questions about our repository and records by submitting an inquiry in the `Cataloging/Metadata (Policy and Records)` category via [askGPO](https://ask.gpo.gov/s/).

-This list contains 8,241 records, and is current as of January 20, 2023.
+This list contains 8,241 records, and is current as of January 24, 2023.

 ----
 | *Title*       | *CGP*       | *Author*       | *Date*       | *SuDoc*